kbroman/pkg_primer/pages/cran.md

 1. Run `R CMD check --as-cran` and eliminate _all_ problems.
 If there are any errors or warnings, your package will not be accepted at CRAN.
-But even a &ldquo;Note&rdquo; may disqualify you.
-So figure out what all of those errors and warnings mean and then revise your package so that they are no longer issued.
+And even a &ldquo;Note&rdquo; will likely disqualify you.
+So figure out what all of those errors, warnings, and notes mean and then revise your package so that they are no longer issued.

 2. Read the